payamnj/owlbot/README.md

 # Owlbot

 OwlBot is a free online information API.
-At the moment it the only available database on owlbot is an English dictionary but my aim is to expand it and serve other kinds of information through it.
+At the moment, the only available database on owlbot is an English dictionary but my aim is to expand it and serve other kinds of information through it.

 API URL: `https://owlbot.info/api/v1/dictionary/<word>`